Projects related to:

 His prior work spanned emerging technology threat and policy assessment, with a particular focus on how advancements in AI may shape the future of influence operations, nuclear strategy, and cyber attacks.
 He has worked as a policy researcher with OpenAI, as an analyst in the US Department of Defense’s Innovation Steering Group, and as a director of research and analysis at the US National Security Commission on Artificial Intelligence.

-Mr. Gentzel holds an MA in strategic studies and international economics from Johns Hopkins School of Advanced International Studies, a BS in fire protection engineering from the University of Maryland College Park.
+Mr. Gentzel holds an MA in strategic studies and international economics from Johns Hopkins School of Advanced International Studies, and a BS in fire protection engineering from the University of Maryland College Park.

 Mentorship will mostly consist of calls, sorting through research ideas and providing feedback.
 I'll be up to review papers, and potentially to meet in person depending on timing.